NREL/HPC/docs/Friendly_User/Applications/vasp.md

     On Kestrel, any modules you have loaded on the login node will be copied to a compute node, and there are many loaded by default for the cray programming environment.
 Make sure you are using what you intend to.

 Sample makefiles for vasp5 and vasp6 on Kestrel can be found in our [Kestrel Repo](https://github.com/NREL/HPC/tree/master/kestrel) under the vasp folder.

+### Running your build

+We have found that it is optimal to run an intel toolchain build of VASP using cray-mpich-abi at runtime.
+Cray-mpich-abi has several dependencies on cray network modules, so the easiest way to load it is to first load ```PrgEnv-intel``` and then swap the default cray-mpich module for the cray-mpich-abi ```module swap cray-mpich cray-mpich-abi```.
+You must then load your intel compilers and math libraries, and unload cray's libsci.
+A sample script showing all of this is in the dropdown below.

+!!!
+Note
+    It is necessary to specify the launcher using srun --mpi=pmi2

+??? example "Sample job script: using your own build"

+    ```
+    #!/bin/bash
+    #SBATCH --nodes=2
+    #SBATCH --tasks-per-node=104
+    #SBATCH --time=2:00:00
+    #SBATCH --account=<your-account-name>
+    #SBATCH --job-name=<your-job-name>

+    # Load cray-mpich-abi and its dependencies within PrgEnv-intel, intel compilers, mkl, and unload cray's libsci
+    source /nopt/nrel/apps/env.sh
+    module purge
+    module load PrgEnv-intel
+    module swap cray-mpich cray-mpich-abi
+    module unload cray-libsci
+    module load intel-oneapi-compilers
+    module load intel-oneapi-mkl

+    export VASP_PATH=/PATH/TO/YOUR/vasp_exe

+    srun --mpi=pmi2 ${VASP_PATH}/vasp_std |& tee out

+    ```